-I created this piece during my time at the Rhinebeck Residency.
+I created this artwork accompanied by a written essay during my time at the Rhinebeck Residency.
 "It's me, Mom." was published in Issue 8: "Power And" by The Seventh Wave magazine.
-The Seventh Wave is an arts and literary nonprofit that invites writers, artists, activists, and creators to take part in a conversation surrounding the most pressing social issues of our times.
+TSW is an arts and literary nonprofit that invites writers, artists, activists, and creators to take part in a conversation surrounding the most pressing social issues of our times.

 My parents gave up a comfortable life in China so that their children could have better opportunities.
 When they came to America, like all immigrants, they struggled.
 First, they had my sister, and four years later they had me.
 I was sent back to China between the ages of two and four.
 I stayed with my aunt and uncle because my parents couldn’t afford to care for both children at the same time.
 Growing up, my mom fed me stories as though this was a vacation, whether out of guilt, survival, or ignorance.
 She shaped my story before I even had time to process or react to the experience.